kathyhernndez/portfolio_say_my_brand/chat_bot/README.md

 ...........................

-This chatbot is configure for used in the web app hotel, and will be implementing with change of corpus (intents.json) and adapter for your use.
+This chatbot is configure for used in the web app hotel, and will be implementing with change of corpus (intents.json) and adapter.